qiemem/eurorack/stages/README.md

 A **looping** random segment will act like a looping hold (red) segment with a Turing Machine as input.
 When the envelope reaches the random segment, the envelope will output the value of segment's shift register until the envelope's gate goes low, at which point the segment's shift register will advance.

-Each algorithm can produce either unipolar (0v to 8v) or bipolar (-5v to 5v) output.
-Hold button and wiggle pot to toggle.

 Tip: Don't have or want to use a quantiser, but want random melodies?
 Set one segment to an audio-rate "LFO" (green, looping, ungated: hold button and move slider to the top to set slider to audio rate, and then move it to desired frequency).